Keynote: The Eternal Conversation with T. Geronimo Johnson & MOsley WOtta

 Trevino L. Brings Plenty Book Signing

-Eight residents of Central Oregon have joined forces to pair books by eight festival authors with Deschutes Brewery beers.
+Seven residents of Central Oregon have joined forces to pair books by seven festival authors with Deschutes Brewery beers.
 Join us as we unveil the beer-book pairings.
 During this open-house style event, festival authors will be giving short readings and available for informal conversation and book signings.
 This is your chance to engage one-on-one with your favorite author, ask authors questions that are lingering from the keynote lecture, panels, and workshops, and celebrate what you’ve been learning with authors and other festival participants.
 Free appetizers and no-host bar.
 All access and Saturday only passes receive one free beer ticket.

 Blank Pages Workshop’s Souped Up Salon at The Workhouse